syncfusion-content/blazor-docs/blazor/diagram-component/nodes/positioning.md

 ![Node Pivot](../images/node_pivot.png)

-Rotation of a node is controlled by using the `RotateAngle` property.
-The following code shows how to change the `RotateAngle` value.
+Rotation of a node is controlled by using the `RotationAngle` property.
+The following code shows how to change the `RotationAngle` value.

 ```cshtml
 @using Syncfusion.Blazor.Diagram